Overview

 The root of a plugin repository has a plugin.yaml

-file where the linters and actions exported by that repository are enumerated.
+file where new linters and actions can be defined.
 The plugin.yaml

 file looks a lot like a standard trunk.yaml